 What is Natural Health Products Ingredients Database (NHPID)?

 The Natural Health Products Ingredients Database (NHPID) is an electronic tool that contains a collection of pre-cleared information on natural health products.
-Presently, in Canada, there is a lack of a comprehensive exhaustive primary reference for substances and terms pertaining to Natural Health Products and hence NHPID is a critical tool for the Natural Health Products Online System.
+Presently, in Canada, there is a lack of a comprehensive exhaustive primary reference for substances and terms about Natural Health Products, and hence NHPID is a critical tool for the Natural Health Products Online System.

 What is the Natural Health Product Database?

 The Natural Health Product Database is an online database maintained by Health Canada.
 It contains information on the safety, effectiveness, and quality of thousands of natural health products.
 It also features product labels, listing information including sources, ingredients, and directions.
 By using the Database, you can get fast facts on specific products or search more broadly to compare different natural health products to find the best option for meeting your needs.

 How to Use the NHPD Database for Your Research?